albert-garreta/aave_starknet_rewards_controller/README.md

 Bot files `contracts/rewards_controller.cairo` and `lib/solidity_contracts/commented_RewardsController.sol` have been annotated.
 The recommended reading is to check both of them at the same time.

 The project is built using nile's framework.

-TODO: basic tests, review the function `_claim_all_rewards`, small todo's here and there
+TODO: *basic tests*, small todo's here and there